 In keeping with the College of Arts & Sciences Competency Requirements, courses taken to fulfill the foreign language requirement, must be taken for credit and a grade.

 On the second day of class, students will be asked to provide proof of placement by showing their instructor a copy of their AP Exam score, SAT II Exam score, IB (high level) or U.Va.
 Spanish placement exam score.
 Students who have previously taken Spanish courses and who did not take the SAT II, AP Exam or the IB (high level) Exam must take the online Spanish Placement exam.
-For more information, please go to Foreign Language Placement.
+For more information, please go to World Language Placement.